“I’m afraid someone will steal my script. I’ve worked so hard on it and it’s really unique. I would be devastated if it got stolen. ”

 In other words, if you have a great idea for a story and you tell that idea to someone, you have no claim to that story whatsoever.
 Even if you write your version and they write their version — you still have no protection of the idea itself.
 It’s all about the execution of it.

-It would be like you saying that someone should come up with a way for cars to run on air, and then someone creates that invention and you say “that was my idea.”
+Think of it like you telling a friend that someone should come up with a way for cars to run on air, and then someone creates that invention next week.
+Then you say “that was my idea.”
+You have no recourse.
+You had the idea, but they executed it.

-Now I will address some of the ways people think they can protect their story and whether it actually does protect it or not and I will address these as questions.
+Now let’s look at some of the ways people think they can protect their story and whether it actually does protect it or not.

 1. Am I protected if I register my script with the Writer’s Guild of America (WGA)?

-Go on and register your script with the Writer’s Guild when you complete a very strong treatment or at the end of your first draft.
-Then register it again when you have a major revision.
+When you complete a strong treatment or at the end of your first draft, go ahead and register your script with the Writer’s Guild.
+It is fairly cheap so you can also register it again when you have a major revision if you like.
 The WGA keeps it on file for around five years.
-This is intended to be a legitimate record of the script being at a certain place of development at a certain time.
+This is good to serve as a legitimate record of the script being at a certain place of development at a certain period time.

 This registration is to protect you more in the realm of who gets the credit for writing, less so about who has the rights to it.